kdgregory/log4j-aws-appenders/README.md

   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
 It's been around since 2010, so if you haven't upgraded already you should.
+* Log4J 2.x: 2.7
+  This version introduced the `LifeCycle2` interface, which is effectively a breaking change for any appenders that derive from `AbstractAppender`.
 * Logback: 1.2.0
   This version is required to support `JsonAccessLayout`.
 If you don't use that, version 1.0.0 is sufficient.